 - I recognize we are asking our church to give sacrificially, and I am sensitive to the potential of fostering giving fatigue, but I hope we can continue to work together and trust God together with joyful hearts that honor our Lord.

-- We have not, and we will not, take on any debt to complete this project.
-We do have a enough money available to complete most of this construction and renovation project.
+- We have not, and we will not take on any debt to complete this project.
+We do have enough money available to complete most of this construction and renovation project.
 The rest of the money we need to raise will be mostly for finishes and furnishings.

 I am excited about getting started and I look forward to the day when we look back and see how far God has brought us in this endeavor so that we can continue to glorify God together by trusting Jesus and obeying all that He has commanded.